kzmsvm/ZonaAi/README.md

 ## Logging

 Zona logs each interaction to standard output.
 Each entry includes the session ID, the prompt, and the response handled by `log_interaction` in `app/utils/logger.py`.

+## Privacy
+For details on what user data is collected, how it is stored, retention periods, deletion procedures, and GDPR rights, see [PRIVACY.md](PRIVACY.md).